AbhiK002/blappy-fird/DOCUMENTATION.md

 Blappy Fird has been made using the Python language and tkinter has been used for the GUI of the game.
 I used tkinter because the game doesn't have advanced graphics or mechanisms that require complex frameworks like PyQt5.

 ## Libraries/Modules Used
-- `tkinter`: To make the GUI of the game
+- `tkinter`: To make the GUI of the game.
+- `random`: To generate random values used for the obstacles in the game
 - `pathlib`: Generating cross-platform folder/file paths since different operating systems have different path representations (`/` or `\\`)
 - `os`:  Making a function `resource_path(relative_path)` that'll help us embed assets into the exe file made using `pyinstaller`
 - `sys`: Same usage as `os`